edutjie/pbp-assignment-2/mywatchlist/README.md

                 },
             )

-    `show_watchlist` renders the `mywatchlist.html` template with the data retrieved from the database and name, student_id.
+    `show_watchlist_html` renders the `mywatchlist.html` template with the data retrieved from the database and name, student_id.

         def show_watchlist_json(request):
         return HttpResponse(